2020 United States presidential election in Arkansas: By congressional district

+Trump won all four congressional districts.

 Analysis

-Arkansas is a majority-White Southern state with a strong distaste for social liberalism, contained entirely within the Bible Belt.
+Arkansas is a majority-White, heavily-rural Southern state with a strong distaste for social liberalism, contained entirely within the Bible Belt.
 As a result, no Democrat has won Arkansas since native son and former governor Bill Clinton did so in 1996; since then, the Republican margin of victory has increased in every consecutive presidential election.
 The state thoroughly ceased to be competitive in 2008, when Democrat Barack Obama lost Arkansas by nearly 20 points despite decisively winning the national election.
 This marked a historic shift in the state; Obama became the first Democrat ever elected president without carrying Arkansas.
+Analysts at The New York Times speculated that the shift in 2020 occurred because Hillary Clinton, as the former First Lady of Arkansas, had a home state advantage in 2016.

-Continuing on this trend, Trump carried the Natural State again by a margin of 27.62%, a 0.7% increase from 26.92% four years earlier in 2016.
+Continuing on this trend, Trump carried Arkansas again by a margin of 27.62%, a 0.7% increase from 26.92% four years earlier in 2016.
 Even as most of the nation swung slightly leftward, many counties in Arkansas still swung dramatically rightward.
-Trump improved his margin in the historically Democratic Delta county of Woodruff from 8.9% four years prior to 27.7%. in 2020.
+Trump improved his margin in the historically Democratic Delta county of Woodruff from 8.9% four years prior to 27.7% in 2020.
+Biden also became the first Democrat to ever win the White House without carrying this county since its founding in 1862.

-Biden's main bases of support were in Pulaski County (Little Rock), Jefferson County (Pine Bluff), and most of the counties along the Mississippi River.
-Despite his statewide loss, Biden shrank Trump's margin in Washington County—a northwest Arkansas county home to Fayetteville and in turn the University of Arkansas—from 9.9% to 3.9%.

 Per exit polls by the Associated Press, Trump's strength in Arkansas came from 86% with White, born again/evangelical Christians.
 Fifty-two percent of voters opposed changing the Arkansas state flag to remove the star that symbolizes the Confederacy, and these voters backed Trump by 88%–10%.

 In other elections, incumbent Republican Tom Cotton defeated Libertarian Ricky Dale Harrington Jr. in the senatorial election by 33 points, outperforming Trump.
 Harrington's performance is the best Libertarian senatorial performance in history in terms of voting percentage.
 No Democrat filed in the senatorial race.